StarManTheGamer/poly-newdocs/docs/objects/scripting/ModuleScript.md

 # ModuleScript

-:polytoria-ModuleScript: ModuleScripts are a kind of script, that is specialized to hold data that can be accessed by other scripts using the `require()` function.

-!!! failure "BETA Feature"
+!!! bug "BETA Feature"
     ModuleScripts are currently in BETA.
 As of right now, you aren't able to run functions from ModuleScripts.
 However this is a planned feature in the near future.

+:polytoria-ModuleScript: ModuleScripts are a kind of script, that is specialized to hold data that can be accessed by other scripts using the `require()` function.

 It is important to define and return a table in a ModuleScript.
 When the game starts, the server and the client will run the ModuleScript once and store the result for other scripts to retrieve with `require()`.

+!!! note "When trying to require a specific module script, put the path to the ModuleScript in the require function."

 {{ inherits("BaseScript") }}